junxit/us-congress-bills-117/bill.md

     - **(A)** exploited in non-laboratory settings; or
     - **(B)** feasibly and practicably exploitable in real-world conditions; and
   - **(4)** consider in the report required by subsection (a) vulnerabilities that have been effectively mitigated by manufacturers of mobile phones and other mobile devices.
-- **(e)** *Form of report* The report required by subsection (a) shall be produced in unclassified form but may contain a classified annex.
+- **(e)** *Form of report*
+  - **(1)** *Classified information* The report required by subsection (a) shall be produced in unclassified form but may contain a classified annex.
+  - **(2)** *Potentially exploitable unclassified information* The Assistant Secretary shall redact potentially exploitable unclassified information from the report required by subsection (a) but shall provide an unredacted form of the report to the committees described in such subsection.
-- **(f)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $500,000 for fiscal year 2021.
-Such amount is authorized to remain available through fiscal year 2022.
+- **(f)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $500,000 for fiscal year 2022.
+Such amount is authorized to remain available through fiscal year 2023.
 - **(g)** *Definitions* In this section:
   - **(1)** *Adversary* The term “adversary” includes—
     - **(A)** any unauthorized hacker or other intruder into a mobile service network; and